AhmecC/Telegram-Ebay-Price-Tracker/README.md

-# Telegram Ebay Price Tracker Bot
+## Telegram Ebay Price Tracker Bot
-Communicating through Telegram, the User can specify the item and target price.
-The Tracker will periodically search the first page of Ebay to see if any items meet the requirements (Below Target Price, If Auction <6hrs left).
-Users can also manage their tracked items via telegram.
-They will also recieve weekly reports on the average prices during the week and given guidance if they should revise their target price expectations.
+This application allows users to track ebay items without ever entering ebay.com themselves!
+Communicating through telegram, you specify an item and target price.
+After confirming the item exists, the tracker periodically searches for items meeting the requirements (Below target price & < 6hrs on auction).
+Reports back the average price weekly and gives guidance if their target price should be revised.
+Tracked items can be managed via telegram

+> I used this to buy an Ipad and Gran Turismo 7!